Innovative and sustainable packaging for food processing industries in Egypt

 How can we reduce the negative environmental impact of the food packaging industry by fostering alternative solutions that are more sustainable and thereby provide Egyptian companies with increased opportunities for export to the European market?

-Egypt still produces 5.4 million tons of plastic waste, making it the largest plastic polluter in the Arab world.
-High costs for sustainable packaging combined with low consumer awareness lead to a lack of compliance with EU regulations.
+Egypt is the largest consumer of plastic in Africa and produces 5.4 million tons of plastic waste due to its large population.
+Despite the different efforts, the high consumption combined with the low consumer awareness lead to challenges to manage this waste.
+The high cost of sustainable packaging is also hindering both local consumption and compliance with regulations of international markets.
 The lab of tomorrow 18 seeks to address these challenges and find low-threshold and scalable solutions to produce sustainable packaging at low cost and make it available on the market.

 In Egypt, the packaging sector mainly relies on plastic and chemical textile fabrics to meet the required packaging production.
 This is compounded because of the extensive cost of cardboard/paper and wooden boxes.
 As a result, few large companies are financially able to comply with the EU regulation on sustainable packaging.
 In addition, awareness of sustainability is limited in many sections of the population, which means that customer demand for sustainable materials is low.
 It is correspondingly more difficult to pass on the higher costs for sustainable materials to the consumer.